-Given that Norco addiction has both psychological and physical components, it is important that the treatment program address both.
+Given that Norco addiction has both psychological and physical components, it is important that the treatment program you choose addresses both.

-The first step to treatment for addiction is to detox the body from the drug from the drug.
-Most addiction treatment centers have professional medical personnel and other trained staff that will assist with the detoxification process and increase your comfort as much as possible.
+The first step in treatment for addiction is to detox the body from drugs.
+Most addiction treatment centers have professional medical personnel and other trained staff who will assist with the detoxification process and increase your comfort as much as possible.

-There are some medications available that may ease some of the more severe and intolerable symptoms of withdrawal.
-The duration of the detoxification period will vary from individual to individual, and usually depends on two major factors:
+There are medications available that may ease some of the more severe and intolerable symptoms of opioid withdrawal.
+The duration of the detoxification period will vary from individual to individual and usually depends on two major factors: